mighty-gerbils/gerbil/doc/reference/dev/bootstrap.md

   and a version that doesn’t use it has been bootstrapped into existence.
   You may therefore start a new cycle of API changes as above to modify the API to use this now-available-again name.
+- As a cultural requirement meant to facilitate semantic analysis and a well-founded reproducible and debuggable bootstrapping history, we ask you to commit a separate PR for each phase of such an API change, such that each committed version of Gerbil can be compiled by the immediate previous one (but usually not by arbitrary older ones, which would be overconstraining and prevent refactoring and progress).

 These strictures mean that you must stage your changes in multiple commits, and regenerate the bootstrap compiler at each step.